-Furthermore, when Conditional Use Permits (CUPs) are approved with conditions recommended by staff and approved as part of a CUP the conditions often include standards intended to control site design and/or building form.
+Furthermore, when Conditional Use Permits (CUPs) are approved with conditions recommended by staff, the conditions often include standards intended to control site design and/or building form.
 While there are no City-wide or neighborhood-specific design standards, CUPs tend to be used as a tool to implement design standards.
 Since CUPs are approved on a case-by-case basis, design standards included as conditions tend to be subjective and vary from one development to another.
-Given the lack of codified design standards, CUPs are a convenient way to bridge the gap where the existing Code's standards do not meet the needs of a project.
+Given the lack of codified design standards, CUPs are a convenient way to bridge the gap where the existing Code's standards do not meet the needs of the City.

-2.3.3 - Initiative: Historical Preservation
+2.3.3 - Initiatives: Historical Preservation